 MATH 233.
 Calculus I B. (2 Credits)

 This is a 2-hour course that covers the B-Quad material of MATH 231.
-It meets concurrently with MATH 231 in B-Quad.
+Applications of differentiation, including optimization and Newton's Method.
+Introduction to integration, Fundamental Theorem of Calculus, applications of integration, integration techniques.
+The course meets concurrently with MATH 231 in B-Quad.
 Three lectures, two hours drill.
 Prerequisite: AP Calculus AB score of 3 or BC score of 2.

 MATH 234.
 Calculus II B. (2 Credits)

-This is a 2-hour course that covers the B-Quad material of MATH 232.
+This is 2-hour course that covers the B-Quad material of MATH 232, including analytic geometry in three dimensions, vector algebra, multivariable calculus with functions of two and three variables, partial differentiation, multivariable optimization, and double integrals.
 Prerequisite: AP Calculus BC score of 4 or 5.

 MATH 245.
 Linear Algebra.
 (4 Credits)